 The steering committee meets on the third Thursday of every month.
 In light of the current need for social distancing to slow the spread of COVID-19, the steering committee will be meeting via an online platform.
-The meetings will be record and meeting materials will be posted on this page after the fact.
+The meetings will be recorded and meeting materials will be posted on this page after the fact.

 The steering committee is made up of individuals representing residents, local businesses, neighborhood groups, community-serving organizations and other constituencies in all six neighborhoods in the planning area.
 Its role is to help guide the planning process with the support of city staff and to engage their communities to participate in the plan.